Delivery group DPD to create 700 new permanent roles

 DPD is to create 150 jobs in Athlone with the remaining 55 roles at 36 hubs across the State

-Delivery group DPD has announced the creation of 700 new permanent jobs in the Republic.
+Delivery group DPD has announced the creation of 700 new permanent jobs in the Republic before the end of the year.

 The company said the move is in response to a huge rise in online shopping due to the Covid crisis.